Industry 4.0 Capability Architecture: Mapping Smart Manufacturing Capabilities in Sparx EA

 - 3.2 AI-Driven Predictive Maintenance

-- 3.3 Machine Learning for Process Optimisation
+- 3.3 Machine Learning for Process Optimization

 - 3.4 Computer Vision Inspection